 Licensure is a state issue, and the requirements vary widely from state to state.
-Our program is fully accredited as a Rehabilitation Counseling program by the Council on Rehabilitation Education (CORE) and the Council for Accreditation of Counseling & Related Education Programs (CACREP).
+Our vocational track is fully accredited as a Rehabilitation Counseling program by the Council for Accreditation of Counseling & Related Education Programs (CACREP).
 The clinical program is fully accredited by CACREP as a clinical rehabilitation counseling and mental health counseling program which increases the likelihood of licensure in another state.

 What about accreditation?

 Our university is regionally accredited through NEASC (New England Association of Schools and Colleges).
 In addition, the Rehabilitation Counseling Program is accredited as a Clinical Rehabilitation Counseling and Mental Health Counseling program (clinical track) and Rehabilitation Counseling (vocational track) program with the Council for Accreditation of Counseling & Related Education Programs (CACREP).

 What type of settings do rehabilitation counselors work in?

 Rehabilitation counselors work in a variety of settings, including state-federal rehabilitation services; Veterans Administration; community-based programs for people with specific disabilities such as mental health disabilities, intellectual disabilities, autism, or brain injury; outpatient agencies; residential treatment facilities; schools; and insurance companies.
 Some choose to become self-employed.
-The average starting annual wage of a rehabilitation counselor is between $45,000 and $50,000.
-You can read more about the field by visiting the websites for the National Rehabilitation Association or the Commission on Rehabilitation Counselor Certification website at https://crccertification.com/wp-content/uploads/2022/06/2021-Salary-Report-FINAL.pdf
+You can read more about the salaries and employment settings for rehabilitation counselors on the Commission on Rehabilitation Counselor Certification website at https://crccertification.com/wp-content/uploads/2022/06/2021-Salary-Report-FINAL.pdf

 How many courses do I have to take to complete the master's degree program?

-Students take a total of 19 courses, as well as a one-credit portfolio course.
+Students take a total of 20 courses.
 Three of the courses include practice on the field: a practicum, and two semesters of internship.

 How many courses do I have to take to complete the rehabilitation counseling certificate?